vatsimnetwork/simaware-tracon-project/README.md

 ## How Do I Submit Updates?

 We have chosen GitHub to be the core of this project so far, as it allows for collaboration on the project and near real-time updates to VAT-Spy data once a pull request has been pushed to the live data.
 Updates to data should be made directly by submitting a PR to the corresponding AIRAC branch through GitHub.
 Updates on GitHub that will be merged will be those that either come from verified GitHub accounts belonging to Regions, Divisions, or FIRs/ARTCCs or that have been explicitly authorized by a staff account.
-Changes will stop being merged to each AIRAC branch 2 days prior to the AIRAC cycle coming in force, in order to allow some time for final reviews before merging to master.

 ## How Do I Verify My Account To Submit Updates?